anaibol/awesome-serverless/README.md

 #### A curated list of awesome services, solutions and ressources for serverless / nobackend applications.
 <img src="http://oi66.tinypic.com/jggm6f.jpg" height=300>
 ### All in one solutions
- * [Firebase](https://www.firebase.com) Realtime database, authentification, hosting.
+ * [Firebase](https://www.firebase.com) Realtime database, authentication, hosting.
 A powerful platform for your mobile or web application.
- * [Backendless](https://backendless.com/) Realtime database, authentification, hosting.
+ * [Backendless](https://backendless.com/) Realtime database, authentication, hosting.
  * [Stamplay](https://stamplay.com/) Forget about complex infrastructure.
 The most advanced platform for building up your apps one brick at a time.
  * [Kinvey](http://www.kinvey.com/) Build your digital business faster with mobile Backend as a Service.